jim-daf/jim-daf/README.md

 ## Hi there👋 My name is Jim

-## I'm a Software Developer with experience in building web and desktop applications

 - 🌱 Currently building a web application about environment
 - 👯 Looking to collaborate with other Software Developers in team projects
-- 🥅 2021 Goals: Implement more open source projects
+- 🥅 2022 Goals: Implement more open source projects

 ### Connect with me: